Meka Rangaiah Appa Rao

 Meka Rangaiah Appa Rao shortly M. R. Appa Rao (21 March 1915 – 31 January 2003) was Vice Chancellor of Andhra University, Member of Andhra Pradesh Legislative Assembly, Minister in Government of Andhra Pradesh, Member of Rajya Sabha.

 Early life

 He was the son of Meka Venkatadri Appa Rao, a Zamindar (landlord), and was born in a Velama family in Nuzvid, Krishna district.
 His father was the Raja of Vuyyur, Nuzvid and an Indian freedom activist having held thousands of acres of land under his control.
-He married Sita Devi, the maharani of Baroda.
+He married Sita Devi, Princess of Pithapuram.
 He was sometimes referred to as the Zamindar of Vuyyuru, as he stayed in the Vuyyuru estates in Nuzvid Zamindari.
-Later, Prince Pratap Sinh Gaekwad married her, after she converted to Islam.

 Career

 Academic

 Rao was Chairman of Andhra Mahasabha in 1943 and translated and published the "Gita Govinda" in Telugu language.

 He held the position of Vice Chancellor of Andhra University for two terms between 13 December 1974 and 12 December 1980.

 He has written Prajaswamika Socialism Pranalikalu (1980) and Bharateeya Chitrakala (1987) in Telugu language and Land Development Banks in Andhra Pradesh (1981) and Round the World (1981) in English.